 Did you know yoga and the moon are deeply connected?
 Being about 70% water, we are affected by the moon phases according to the laws of gravity.
 In Ashtanga, we take rest from our daily Mysore practice on full & new moon days.
-At the Front, we observe these moon holidays for our Mysore program but our other yoga classes are still in session on moon days! moonday schedule
+At The Front, we observe these moon holidays for our Mysore program and Primary Series classes.

 Being about 70% water, we are gravitationally affected by the phases of the moon.
 The phases of the moon are produced by the its relative position to the sun.
 Full moons manifest when they are in opposition and new moons when they are in conjunction.
 The sun and the moon have a gravitational pull on the earth.
 Their relative positions create energetic patterns just like our breathing patterns.

 The full moon energy correlates to the end of inhalation when the force of prana is fullest.
 Prana is an expansive, upward moving force that feels energetic, emotional and heady.
 Yogic texts state that the main prana lives in the head.
 During the full moon we tend to be more headstrong and thus prone to injury or accidents from overexertion or not being grounded.